Olousouzian/Alseed/README.md

 ## Work

-Now, read the code and use it !
+Now, read/learn the code and use it !

-## Notice

-Why no Grunt, Gulp or Brunch ?
-Only because, it's a project seed, use what you want !

-## TODO
+## Features

--   Clear the cache data (services) at the logout action
+// Write here many lines